-The Council's IFS is informed by the most up-to-date Infrastructure Delivery Plan (IDP), which was published in 2019.
+The Council's IFS is informed by the most up-to-date Infrastructure Delivery Plan (IDP), which was last published in 2019 along with the Infrastructure Priority List which is used for CIL governance purposes.
+The Infrastructure Priority List is comprised of priority, feasible and costed items from the IDP, along with additional projects identified through annual and regular contact with Town & Parish Council's and Infrastructure Providers, and from expressions of interest for inclusion on the list.
 A new IDP will be prepared as part of the evidence base to support the new emerging Rother Local Plan.

 The purpose of an IDP is to identify and assist with managing the provision of infrastructure required to support development set out in the adopted or emerging Development Plan.
-The current Development Plan comprises: The Core Strategy (adopted 2014); the Development and Site Allocations (DaSA) Local Plan (adopted 2019); and 'Made' Neighbourhood Plans for Battle; Crowhurst; Rye; Salehurst and Robertsbridge; Sedlescombe; and Ticehurst.
+The current Development Plan comprises: The Core Strategy (adopted 2014); the Development and Site Allocations (DaSA) Local Plan (adopted 2019); and 'Made' Neighbourhood Plans for Battle; Burwash, Crowhurst; Rye; Salehurst and Robertsbridge; Sedlescombe; and Ticehurst.